MicrosoftDocs/quantum-docs/articles/provider-support-honeywell.md

 ### Third-party contact disclaimer

 Microsoft provides third-party contact information to help you find additional information about this topic.
 This contact information may change without notice.
-Microsoft does not guarantee the accuracy of third-party contact information.
+Microsoft doesn't guarantee the accuracy of third-party contact information.